Dreaming of certain colors in your dreams can have great significance when it comes to unlocking what a dream means.

 Understanding the different meanings of colors in dreams can definitely help you with dream interpretation.
 While the above meanings are common, they certainly are not the only meanings for a certain color in your dream.

-Here are some more tips that will help you get an accurate interpretation of what different colors mean in your dream:
+Below are some more tips that will help you get an accurate interpretation of what different colors mean in your dream.

-Think About Color Names/Different Shades of Colors: There are thousands of colors and even more names for the basic colors, like turquoise, aqua, fuchsia, burgundy, olive, maroon, crimson, ivory…the list goes on and on.
-If you happen to have a color like that in your dream, consider whether the name has any significance – then think about the shade.
-For example, turquoise is a shade of blue green.
+For example, colors like teal and turquoise are a shade of blue green.
 As you can guess, it has qualities of both blue and green.
 Burgundy is a deep, dull red color – which could signify a dulled passion or love interest for example.

 Are there any colors we may have missed?
 Do you have any tips for interpreting dream colors you would like to share?
-Have you used these color definitions to help you interpret a dream?
+Have you used these color dream meanings to help you interpret a dream?
 We’d love to hear from you in the comments section below!